When asked to describe the “jobs-to-be-done” approach to understanding customers, Clayton Christensen remembers the milkshake.

 Jobs-to-be-Done: Purpose In Products and Services

-As the milkshake anecdote suggests, Christensen’s jobs-to-be-done framework represents a fundamental shift in the way businesses conceive of their customers’ motives.
-A celebrated academic, he found himself baffled by the sheer quantity of products and services that never found a consistent consumer base.
+As the milkshake anecdote suggests, Christensen’s jobs-to-be-done framework represents a fundamental shift in how businesses conceive of their customers’ motives.
+A celebrated academic, he was baffled by the sheer quantity of products and services that never found a consistent consumer base.

 Indeed, Christensen’s research indicated that as many as 95 percent of new products fail in a given year.
-Clearly, existing market research techniques left much to be desired in terms of anticipating real behavior.
-For all their nuanced audience segmentation and demographic analyses, the world’s biggest brands struggled to predict what consumers would actually buy.
+Existing market research techniques left much to be desired regarding anticipating real behavior.
+For all their nuanced audience segmentation and demographic analyses, the world’s biggest brands struggled to predict what consumers would buy.

-What causes us to buy a product, Christensen posited, is a need we need to meet or a problem we need to solve.
-We choose products or services because they can perform jobs that need doing in our lives, whether those functions are tangible or highly complex.
+Christensen posited that what causes us to buy a product is a need we need to meet or a problem we need to solve.
+We choose products or services because they can perform jobs that need to be done in our lives, whether those functions are tangible or highly complex.

 No demographic characteristic compels you to consume a milkshake.
 Neither does some intrinsic feature of the milkshake drive your behavior.
 You buy it because it can perform a specific duty, such as injecting some small measure of pleasure into the monotonous drive ahead.
-Accordingly, Christensen described consumers as “hiring” a product or service: Everything we purchase performs for us in some manner.
+Accordingly, Christensen described consumers as “hiring” a product or service: Everything we purchase performs for us somehow.

-Naturally, Christensen’s work resonates deeply with our own approach to understanding customer behavior.
+Naturally, Christensen’s work resonates deeply with our approach to understanding customer behavior.
 When our team first discovered Christensen’s scholarship, the correspondence between our interests seemed uncanny, like meeting the twin we never knew we had.
-After nearly 20 years of deep inquiry into the factors that shape human choice, we too believe that brands thrive by meeting their customers’ implicit needs – and often their nonconscious ones.
+After nearly 20 years of deep inquiry into the factors that shape human choice, we, too, believe that brands thrive by meeting their customers’ implicit needs – and often their nonconscious ones.

 Indeed, our team has repeatedly observed how customers regularly respond to instincts that never rise to the level of conscious contemplation.
-Many of our methodological approaches are designed precisely to access these implicit insights, so that brands may better connect with and serve their customers.
-The jobs-to-be-done model of consumer behavior aligns beautifully with our processes: We strive to identify customer’s deep desires so that brands can deliver as never before.
+Our methodological approaches are designed precisely to access these implicit insights so that brands can better connect with and serve their customers.
+The jobs-to-be-done model of consumer behavior aligns beautifully with our processes: We strive to identify customers’ deep desires so that brands can deliver as never before.

-When a family needs a warm and wonderful vacation together, no one does the job like Disney.
+No one does the job like Disney when a family needs a warm and wonderful vacation together.
 Making a new home of your own?
 No company springs to mind like IKEA.
-When your brand is synonymous with an aspiration that customers hold dear, they’ll “hire” you every time.
+When your brand is synonymous with customers’ aspirations, they’ll “hire” you every time.

-Accordingly, modern brands must identify the material or psychological jobs they perform on behalf of their customers.
-Our team engages in this work every day, collaborating with many of the world’s most illustrious companies to perceive and meet consumers’ needs.
+Accordingly, modern brands must identify the material or psychological jobs they perform for their customers.
+Our team engages in this work daily, collaborating with many of the world’s most illustrious companies to perceive and meet consumers’ needs.

-Before we leap to conclusions about a product’s true utility, however, we must first embrace a greater degree of nuance.
+Before we conclude a product’s true utility, however, we must first embrace a greater degree of nuance.
 Inevitably, products must meet several needs concurrently, serving customer desires on many levels.
-Thankfully, the jobs-to-be-done framework engages this multiplicity as well.
+Thankfully, the jobs-to-be-done framework also engages this multiplicity.

 Great products possess thematic coherence: Their various features and functions are ultimately anchored in guiding human truths.
 But even if we identify the overarching job a particular product must do, it’s impossible to translate that vision directly to design.
 Questions arise immediately: Which tangible characteristics will be conducive to this broader goal?

-No product has a single job to do, therefore, but many.
-To attain true jobs-to-be-done success, a product must meets its customers’ functional, emotional and social needs simultaneously.
+Therefore, no product has a single job to do but many.
+To attain true job-to-be-done success, a product must simultaneously meet its customers’ functional, emotional, and social needs.

 The Customer Needs Network: Delivering on Multiple Levels

-By synthesizing Christensen’s work along with our own team’s expertise, we’ve defined major job categories that products must perform in order to satisfy customers.
-This typology should not suggest fragmented product requirements, but rather a roadmap for coherent product development and marketing strategy.
-Indeed, when executed correctly, these various jobs serve to reinforce each other, creating holistic harmony.
+By synthesizing Christensen’s work along with our team’s expertise, we’ve defined major job categories that products must perform to satisfy customers.
+This typology should not suggest fragmented product requirements but rather a roadmap for coherent product development and marketing strategy.
+Indeed, when executed correctly, these various jobs reinforce each other, creating holistic harmony.

-Emotional Jobs: How Does the Product or Service Make the Consumer Feel?
+Emotional Jobs: How Does the Product or Service Affect Consumer Behavior?

-Our fascination with emotional impacts is no secret: We’ve devoted a large body of research to how consumers’ feelings – conscious or otherwise – inform their behaviors.
-Accordingly, products and services must meet specific emotional needs for the people who purchase them.
-In many ways, customer trust and loyalty depend on the execution of these emotional jobs above any other criteria.
+Our fascination with emotional impacts is no secret: We’ve devoted much research to how consumers’ feelings – conscious or otherwise – inform their behaviors.
+Accordingly, products and services must meet the specific emotional needs of those who purchase them.
+In many ways, customer trust and loyalty depend on executing these emotional jobs above any other criteria.

 Consider granola bars, which 70 percent of Americans regard as healthy.
-Unfortunately, less than a third of nutritionists agree; these bars are frequently made with sugar and lacking in genuinely nutritious content.
+Unfortunately, less than a third of nutritionists agree that these bars are frequently made with sugar and lack genuinely nutritious content.
 And yet these bars perform their emotional jobs extremely well: Guilt-free craving elimination, plus the self-congratulation of making a healthy choice.
 These feelings drive sales, not what’s listed on the label.

-Few purchases occur in a vacuum: When we invest in a product or service, we do so as consumers in a social context.
+Few purchases occur in a vacuum.
+When we invest in a product or service, we do so as consumers in a social context.
 Accordingly, the things we buy communicate our values to those around us.
-Consider the social jobs performed by our clothing: If a particular logo is emblazoned upon a nondescript t-shirt, it suddenly projects sophistication and style.
+Consider the social jobs our clothing performs: If a particular logo is emblazoned upon a nondescript T-shirt, it suddenly projects sophistication and style.
 When we check our outfits in the mirror, we do so to simulate the perspectives of others.

 Of course, a product’s social job may be noble as well.
-When we support a brand’s social purpose, our purchases signal our commitment to their cause (such as the altruism of Tom’s Shoes).
+When we support a brand’s social purpose, our purchases signal our commitment to their cause (such as Tom’s Shoes’ altruism).
 When a product helps us express the best parts of ourselves to the wider world, it’s performing its social job perfectly.

 Functional Jobs: What Does the Consumer Need the Product or Service to Do?

-Functional jobs may be best described by a famous aphorism from Harvard Business School professor Theodore Levitt.
+A famous aphorism from Harvard Business School professor Theodore Levitt may best describe functional jobs.
 “People don’t want to buy a quarter-inch drill,” Levitt declared.
 “They want a quarter-inch hole!”
 The quarter-inch hole is the functional job the drill must do.

 Overall Jobs: What is the Actual Progress the Consumer is Trying to Make?

-Overall jobs address human beings’ existential desires – in the present and for the future.
+Overall, jobs address human beings’ existential desires – in the present and for the future.
 As we navigate the world, we find cause for dissatisfaction or identify room for improvement.
-Consumers “hire” the item that will help them shrink the gap between their current experiences and their ultimate aspirations.
-We hire the items that help us progress towards the version of ourselves we most desire.
+Consumers “hire” the item to help them shrink the gap between their current experiences and ultimate aspirations.
+We hire the items that help us progress toward the version of ourselves we most desire.

-As their title suggests, overall jobs represent the synthesis and expression of a product’s emotional, social and functional purposes.
-To effectively perform its overall job, a product’s other roles must exist in alignment.
+As their title suggests, overall jobs represent the synthesis and expression of a product’s emotional, social, and functional purposes.
+A product’s other roles must align to effectively perform its overall job.

 Given these jobs-to-be-done on various levels, product attributes must correspond to a nuanced array of customer needs.
 But one essential advantage of the jobs-to-be-done framework is that it facilitates collaboration between marketing and product design teams, unifying everyone involved around shared objectives.